 “It is a great way to help with problems to get work done, changes your way of thinking about

 procrastination.
 I know now what to do, I have positive thoughts about getting work done.”
 (Presentation on Ways to stop procrastination)

-The aim of the course is to make the programme, and its resources, more accessible to students.
-The course is available to all students, and they can self-enrol to facilitate their access.
+The aim of the Blackboard organisation is to make the programme, and its resources, more accessible to students.
+The organisation is available to all students, and they can self-enrol to facilitate their access.
 The added benefit is that students who are not able to attend the presentations due to a busy timetable can still have access to the material.